kelseyhightower/kube-cert-manager/README.md

 certificate "hightowerlabs-dot-com" created
 ```

-After submitting the certificate configuration to the Kubernetes API it will be processed by the `kube-cert-manager`:
+After submitting the Certificate configuration to the Kubernetes API it will be processed by the `kube-cert-manager`:

 Logs from the `kube-cert-manager`: